Acute suppurative thyroiditis in a child with congenital third/fourth branchial arch anomaly: a case report

 The authors declare no competing interests.

 Theodora Dermitzaki analyzed and interpreted the patient´s data; and wrote the first draft of the manuscript; Theodora Dermitzaki, Dimitra Liva, Ioannis Markakis, Ioanna Tritou and Maria Kokkinaki interpreted manuscript revisions.
 All the authors commented on previous versions of the manuscript and cooperated in design and coordination.
-All the authors read and approved the final version of this manuscript.
+They also read and approved the final version of this manuscript.

-Figure 2: computed tomography with intravenous contrast medium, A) axial imaging: heterogenity in the left thyroid lobe that corresponds to an abscess, the left carotid artery, and internal jugular vein are patent; B) coronal imaging: the inflammatory lesion extends inferior to the hyoid bone to the thoracic inlet, anterior mediastinum fat planes are intact, there is a mild right tracheal deviation
+Figure 2: computed tomography with intravenous contrast medium: A) axial imaging heterogeneity in the left thyroid lobe that corresponds to an abscess, the left carotid artery, and internal jugular vein are patent; B) coronal imaging, the inflammatory lesion extends inferior to the hyoid bone to the thoracic inlet, anterior mediastinum fat planes are intact, there is a mild right tracheal deviation

 Figure 4: coronal T1-w MRI, enlargement of the left thyroid lobe which has lost normal signal intensity, note obliteration of interposed fat planes with sternocleidomastoid muscle, mild right trachea deviation is obvious, normal flow void is noticed from patent left main neck vessels

-Figure 5: apparent diffusion coefficient (ADC) map MRI (A) and diffusion-weighted imaging (DWI) (B), respectively to the configuration of the sinus track on the left is noticed bright signal on DWI and low signal on ADC map, confirming diffusion restriction because of pus content
+Figure 5: (A, B) apparent diffusion coefficient (ADC) map MRI and diffusion-weighted imaging (DWI); respectively to the configuration of the sinus track on the left is noticed bright signal on DWI and low signal on ADC map, confirming diffusion restriction because of pus content

-Figure 6: second sonoraphic evaluation, (A) the inflammatory lesion extends between the airway and left carotid artery, centrally the sinus track is obvious; B) axial view of thyroid gland, abnormal enlargement and heterogenity of left thyroid lobe, compared with normal right thyroid lobe
+Figure 6: second sonographic evaluation: A) the inflammatory lesion extends between the airway and left carotid artery, centrally the sinus track is obvious; B) axial view of thyroid gland, abnormal enlargement and heterogeneity of left thyroid lobe, compared with normal right thyroid lobe